Big Bertha (character): Civil War/The Initiative

-All of the Great Lakes Champions registered with the United States government as required by the Superhuman Registration Act, as revealed when Deadpool mistakenly attempted to apprehend them for violating the Act, only to be defeated and informed that they had already registered.
+All of the Great Lakes Champions register with the United States government as required by the Superhuman Registration Act.
+Deadpool mistakenly attempts to apprehend them for violating the Act, only to be defeated and informed that they had already registered.

-Big Bertha and her teammates became the Initiative group in charge of Wisconsin, calling themselves the Great Lakes Initiative.
-They were given a rescue mission to save Dionysus after he fell from Mount Olympus and was captured by A.I.M., who planned to use his powers to cause mental instability on all the superheroes they consider a threat.
+Big Bertha and her teammates are placed in charge of the Initiative group in Wisconsin, calling themselves the Great Lakes Initiative.
+They are tasked with rescuing Dionysus after he falls from Mount Olympus and is captured by A.I.M., who plan to use his powers to cause mental instability in every superhero they consider a threat.
 During the task, Deadpool ambushes Mr. Immortal and Flatman.
-Flatman recruited him as a reserve member of the team but the mercenary eventually overstayed his welcome.
+Flatman recruits Deadpool as a reserve member of the team, but he eventually overstayed his welcome.
 In an attempt to evict Deadpool from their Initiative-sponsored headquarters, Big Bertha agrees on one date.
-Confusion reigns as she appears for the date in her slim form.
-After saving lives in a dockside all-you-can-eat restaurant, Bertha realizes that Deadpool was only attracted to her large form.
+Bertha eventually realizes that Deadpool was only attracted to her large form.
 She lectures him, telling of her experiences of only being valued for her looks in her slim form.
 In response, Deadpool removes his mask revealing his cancer-scarred face.
 Bertha promptly vomits in the parking lot, much to Deadpool's chagrin.
 Later, Squirrel Girl manages to evict Deadpool.